Ecommerce replatforming: What Are the Risks, Steps & Best Platforms

 Risks and factors to consider before migration

-• Building existing problems into a new platform – a nightmare situation (to avoid this – properly articulate all the issues)
+• Transferring existing problems to a new platform: a nightmare scenario (to avoid this, articulate all issues clearly).

 Magento migration service

-• Sum up all the extensions, plugins, templates you think served you well
+• Sum up all the legacy extensions, plugins, templates you think served you well.

-• Back up your Magento 1 store: databases, files, CSVs, etc.
+• Back up your legacy webstore: databases, files, CSVs, etc.

-• Decide on store theme: it needs to be redesigned and adopted for M2 or designed from scratch
+• Decide on store theme: it needs to be redesigned and adopted for Magento or designed from scratch.

 “Though M1 and M2 are similar from a business pov, they differ from app design perspective.
 In most cases you can't just reuse existing M1 codebase in M2.
 Sometimes you can't even reuse data schema.
 Also, the coding best practices and tools changed a lot.
 Depending on the amount and complexity of M1 custom modules, it's probably easier to redesign and rewrite M2 app from scratch.”